-- 8. Rotate the reel by hand to verify that the chain is still engaged properly on all teeth on lower sprocket (A).
-To prevent damaging components, ensure the chain does not get too tight as the reel is rotated. - 9.
-Return the multi-tool to the storage position. - 10.
+- 9. Return the multi-tool to the storage position. - 10.
 Close the endshield.
-For instructions, refer to Closing Header Endshields, page 36.
+For instructions, refer to Closing Header Endshields, page 48.

 4.14.2 Reel Drive Sprocket

 The reel drive sprocket is attached to the reel drive motor.

 For Case IH and New Holland combine models, configure the combine according to the reel sprocket size in order to optimize the auto reel to ground speed control.
 Refer to the combine service manual for more information.